 The Amended 2010 Plan is administered by our Board of Directors, which may in turn delegate authority to administer the plan to a committee.
-Our Board of Directors has delegated administration of the Amended 2010 Plan to our Compensation Committee and an additional Non-Officer Stock Option Committee created by the Board that has separate but concurrent jurisdiction with the Compensation Committee to make certain discretionary equity awards under the Amended 2010 Plan to all eligible individuals other than Section 16 Officers.
+Our Board of Directors has delegated administration of the Amended 2010 Plan to our Compensation Committee and an additional Non-Officer Stock Option Committee created by the Board that has separate but concurrent jurisdiction with the Compensation Committee to make certain discretionary equity awards under the Amended 2010 Plan to all eligible employees other than vice presidents and executive officers.
 Subject to the terms of the Amended 2010 Plan, our Compensation Committee may determine the recipients, numbers and types of stock awards to be granted, and terms and conditions of the stock awards, including the period of their exercisability and vesting.
-Subject to the terms of the Amended 2010 Plan and limitations on the size of individual and aggregate grants that are set quarterly by our Board, our Non-Officer Stock Option Committee may determine the recipients and numbers of stock options to be granted, provided that the terms and conditions of the option awards conform to company standards, regarding the period of their exercisability and vesting.
+Subject to the terms of the Amended 2010 Plan and limitations on the size of individual and aggregate grants that are set quarterly by our Board of Directors, our Non-Officer Stock Option Committee may determine the recipients and numbers of stock options to be granted, provided that the terms and conditions of the option awards conform to pre-approved standards regarding the period of their exercisability and vesting.
 The fair market value applicable to a stock award and the exercise price of options granted under the Amended 2010 Plan is determined in accordance with the terms of the Amended 2010 Plan.

-At the discretion of the Board, the Compensation Committee may consist solely of three or more "non-employee directors" within the meaning of Rule 16b-3 of the Exchange Act or solely of three or more "outside directors" within the meaning of Section 162(m) of the Code.
+At the discretion of our Board of Directors, the Compensation Committee may consist solely of three or more "non-employee directors" within the meaning of Rule 16b-3 of the Exchange Act or solely of three or more "outside directors" within the meaning of Section 162(m) of the Code.
 Our Compensation Committee has the authority to delegate certain administrative powers to a subcommittee of one or more members.
-As used herein, except as explicitly stated otherwise, with respect to the Amended 2010 Plan, the "Board" refers to any committee the Board appoints (including the Compensation Committee) or, if applicable, any subcommittee, as well as to the Board itself.
+As used herein, except as explicitly stated otherwise, with respect to the Amended 2010 Plan, the "Board" refers to any committee the Board of Directors appoints (including the Compensation Committee and the Non-Officer Stock Option Committee) or, if applicable, any subcommittee, as well as to the Board of Directors itself.